 a.
 When Jesus saw: Jesus didn’t change the demands of discipleship when the rich man walked away.
 He did use the man’s sorrow as an occasion to teach His disciples and all who would hear.

 b.
 How hard it is for those who have riches to enter the kingdom of God!
 Riches are a problem because they tend to make us satisfied with this life, instead of longing for the age to come.
 As well, sometimes riches are sought at the expense of seeking God.

 i.
 Clearly Jesus said that riches are an obstacle to the kingdom of God.
 We usually only think of poverty as a problem.
 Jesus told us that riches may present a much more serious problem.

 ii.
-We often excuse ourselves from what Jesus says here because we don’t consider ourselves rich.
-Yet very few among would not be considered richer than this rich young ruler was.
+We often excuse ourselves from what Jesus said here because we don’t consider ourselves rich.
+Yet very few among us would not be considered richer than this rich young ruler was.

 c.
 For it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God: With this humorous image, Jesus illustrated the difficulty riches present to entering the kingdom of God.
 We immediately think of this as being impossible.

 i.
 “Attempts have been made to explain Jesus’ words about the camel and the eye of a needle in terms of a camel shuffling through a small postern gate, or by reading kamilon ‘cable’ for kamelon ‘camel’.
 Such ‘explanations’ are misguided.
 They miss the point that Jesus is using a humourous illustration.”
 (Morris)

 ii.
 “Quite often the rabbis talked of an elephant trying to get through the eye of a needle as a picture of something fantastically impossible.”
 (Barclay) Perhaps Jesus took this well-known proverb and softened it a bit from it’s common telling.
 A camel is smaller than an elephant, though obviously bigger than the eye of a needle.